zucchero-sintattico/piper-kt/resources/report/docs/04-implementation/04-02-testing.md

 Each microservice submodule, simply extends these classes, passing them the package prefix.

-You can find an example in the following code snippet (`servers-service` microservice):
+You can find an example in the following code snippet (from `servers-service` microservice):

 ```kotlin
 const val PREFIX = "piperkt.services.servers"